-6.4.2 Automatic Noise Reduction
+6.4.1 Automatic Noise Reduction

 The easiest way of removing stationary noise is to use the automatic noise reduction.
 Select Enhancement | Automatic Noise Reduction...
 Acoustica then performs a statistical analysis of recording in order to estimate the noise profile.
 This process might take a little while, depending on the length of your recording.
-After the analysis phase, the Acon Digital DeNoise is opened with the estimated noise profile (see Noise Reduction using DeNoise).
+After the analysis phase, the noise reduction window appear: